-- 1. Insurance product development operation: Including risk assessment of insurance products, evaluation of premium rate adequacy and assessment of reserve adequacy. - 2.
+- 1. Insurance product development and management operation: Including risk assessment of insurance products, evaluation of premium rate adequacy, assessment of reserve adequacy and the product management operation. - 2.
 Product sales operation: Including promotional materials and information to be disclosed in insurance policy, business solicitation, underwriting, contract conversion, reinstatement, conservation, fees and charges. - 3.
-Claim operation: Including investigation of accident, review and payment operation. - 4.
-Fund utilization operation: Including holistic investment policies, acquisition, custody and disposal of various investment assets, and rules for related party transactions. - 5.
-Solvency assessment operation: Including assessment of all kinds of reserves to be set aside, evaluation of asset quality, the match of assets and liabilities, write-off of non-performing loans and non-accrual loans, management of investment and fund liquidity, assessment of financial conditions and capital adequacy. - 6.
+Claim operation: Including investigation of accident, review and payment operation.

+- 4. Fund utilization operation: Including holistic investment policies, acquisition, custody and disposal of various investment assets, and rules for related party transactions. - 5.
+Solvency assessment operation: Including assessment of provisions for various kinds of reserves, evaluation of asset quality, the match of assets and liabilities, resolution of overdue loans and non-accrual loans, management of investment and fund liquidity, assessment of financial conditions and capital adequacy, insurance enterprise risk management and assessment of the insurance enterprise's self risks and solvency. - 6.
 Processing derivatives transactions operation: Including trading principles and guidelines, operating procedures, announcement and reporting procedures, accounting treatment, internal control and audit system. - 7.
 Reinsurance operation: Including methods of reinsurance, assessment of risks and risk tolerance, reinsurance retention ratio and selection of reinsurers and reinsurance brokers. - 8.
 Control operations of accounting, general affairs, resources, personnel management and other businesses. - 9.
 Management of financial examination reports. - 10.
 Management of financial consumers protection. - 11.
 Management of the application of International Financial Reporting Standards. - 12.
+Mechanism for handling major contingencies. - 13.
+Mechanism for anti-money laundering and combating the financing of terrorism (AML/CFT) and management of compliance with relevant laws and regulations, including the management mechanism for identifying, assessing, and monitoring AML/CFT risks. - 14.
 Other matters designated by the competent authority.